Vikings (album)

 Vikings is the third studio album by Danish rock band New Politics, released on August 14, 2015 via DCD2 Records and Warner Bros.
 Records.
 Three singles were released, titled "Everywhere I Go (Kings & Queens)", "West End Kids" and "Girl Crush".
-"West End Kids" is featured in the video game NHL 16 and "Everywhere I Go (Kings & Queens)" is featured in the video game Tony Hawk's Pro Skater 5 and a trailer for the 2016 Amazon Prime series The Tick.
+"West End Kids" is featured in the video game NHL 16 and "Everywhere I Go (Kings & Queens)" is featured in the video game Tony Hawk's Pro Skater 5, The Sims 4: Get to Work and a trailer for the 2016 Amazon Prime series The Tick.